 Give your willpower a break.
 If there’s a snack you have a hard time resisting, resist it once — at the grocery store! — rather than having to resist it every time you walk past the fridge or pantry.

-If your tummy is a’rumblin’ and you need to feed it fast, a BEACHBAR is just the ticket: This crunchy, chewy snack bar that is a good source of protein (10 grams) and just 150 calories — perfect for a wholesome afternoon snack.
+If your tummy is a’rumblin’ and you need to feed it fast, a BEACHBAR is just the ticket: This crunchy, chewy snack bar is a good source of protein (10 grams) and just 150 calories — perfect for a wholesome afternoon snack.

 Avoid These Snacking Mistakes